gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-19-fix-template.markdown

 {% endhighlight %}

-What we've done here is added a link to the "Staff" index route.
+What we've done here is added a link to the "Employees" index route.
 Notice that the $this object has a method url which renders a path to a route.
 This means you can move things around without breaking stuff - if you use absolute URLs you're going to have a bad time!

 aaaaand...
 That's it for this chapter!
 Pretty easy, right?